Don't blame COVID-19 for music venues in the UK closing, the blame lies with long term political

 a) they’re going to be shut down from noise complaints due to the obscure guidelines that are in place, thus depriving them of the ability for the business to continue to operate, and make the repayments. b) if the business does stay open and thrives, and the landlord of the building sees how well the club is doing and so either raises the rent, knowing that they don’t really have any other option but to pay, or worse, they evict them at the end of their short lease, with no reason given, hoping that they can profit themselves from the hard work that they've put into establishing the venues name, which the landlord will inherit.

 Ironically enough it is now the government who is most exposed to the precarious situation that these small music venues and other businesses within the music industry have been put in.
 Most owners of small venues, recording and rehearsal studios do not own their own premises, not least because banks understand how hollow the laws that protect them are, and so won’t lend them the money.
 Would you lend to a business that needs large up front investment, that also could be closed down due to a single noise complaint at any time?
 Exactly, me neither.
 If steps had been taken years ago to strengthen the law that would give music venues greater protections, it would have allowed them either secure safe tenancy agreements, or even to later on buy their own premises.
 In turn, they could have not only invested the money needed to soundproof them better, but also to ward off the threat of someone coming in and evicting them, which would provide them, and in turn the UK economy with much greater security.
 They also could have been paying off their own mortgage for the last 10+ years, instead of paying off someone elses, which would have given them a financial buffer to fall back on.
 It's easier to dig your heels in when you've got a big 'money cushion' to sit on - it's another thing altogether when you've been clinging on for years just to stay in business, as many businesses at this end of the market have done so.
 If we're at the start of a marathon, most music venues are at the starting line with cramp and blisters from years of fighting to stay in business.
 The lack of regulations that would have allowed small businesses to build up a secure asset means that not only will they need much more attention and support as a result, but that many of them will also now have nothing to lose, since they have no assets within the business.
 They may also be much less willing to invest the efforts needed to build up the business, (for fear of the rug being pulled from under them) which would mean less income for the government in taxation.
 As a result, for the government the input needed is therefore, increased, and the potential reward is reduced.
-These small businesses currently need the government’s help as they have no other choice, and the behavior of Wetherspoons, Sports Direct and Virgin Atlantic in the last month has also shown the government that putting too much emphasis on big business will likely leave you exposed in the future.
-The sector of the economy that the government needs most is most exposed, and market conditions are so precarious that they can’t stand on their own two feet without financial backing, yet financial backing has been scared off by the ambiguity in the law.
+These small businesses currently need the government’s help as they have no other choice, and the behavior of Wetherspoons, Sports Direct and Virgin Atlantic in the last month has also shown the government that putting too much emphasis on big business will likely leave you exposed in the future, since they have the power to make demands that small businesses couldn't.
+The bigger the business, the more they can squeeze the government, whilst the smaller businesses can’t stand on their own two feet without financial backing, yet financial backing has been scared off by the ambiguity in the law.
 The government is now being forced to step in to clean up the mess that their policies have caused.
+If they had empowered small businesses over the last few years then there would be less need for them to rescue them now.
 Here at Bally Studios we’ve paid about £275,000 of rent in the last 15 years, on top of other fixed and variable running costs.
 If we had been able to partly pay off a mortgage at the same time we could now be using the equity we had built up to borrow the money needed to get through this.
 Instead we’re now having to go to the government cap-in-hand to ask them for help.
 Despite paying off 6 loans in the past, and always ahead of schedule, and despite the business being able to pay the wages to help sustain multiple people living in one of the most expensive cities in the world, we’re still seen as too high risk for any investment.
 No matter how good our current trading is, it could come to an immediate stop at any time, due to current regulations.
 The UK Government now has to step in where the private sector is too scared to, but they’re not giving out money because they want to.
-Instead they know that so there are so many business in such a precarious state that without doing that so many of them will fall through the cracks that the effect on the UK economy will be unimaginable.
+Instead they know that there are so many business in such a precarious state that without immediate intervention many of them will fall through the cracks.
+The effect on the UK economy will be unimaginable.

 The more secure and stable a business is, the better they can ride this thing out and the less they’ll need to depend on the government to bail them out, and for years we’ve been asking for action to be taken to create the stability that businesses like us need to be able to stand on our own two feet.
 For years we were ignored.
 Now the Chancellor is looking at spending a minimum of £350,000,000.000 to dig the UK's way out of this hole, much of which will go to help small businesses that have no means to help themselves.
 Taking action 10 years ago to give businesses such as ours stability and security wouldn’t have stopped a pandemic hitting us, but at the very least it would have allowed us to mitigate the biggest effects of it ourselves, with the collaboration of a bank.
 As small companies grow they can take on more staff, providing us with a better pool of talent to draw from, and more 'hands to the pump' at this time.
 Small incremental action could have been taken, but it wasn’t.
 We’re not asking for charity, we’re asking for a structure where we can become self sufficient, and where we can use the success of our business to stand on our own two feet when the going gets tough.
 For that we need a plan were we have predictability, where we can borrow money in confidence safe in the knowledge where we understand as and when we can pay that money back, and where we understand the scale of the challenge ahead of us.
 That is not what we have at present.
 Once this pandemic is over taking such action should be the first priority, to ensure that the next time that such an event hits us, such drastic intervention is not needed.
 Of course, at the moment the focus needs to be on helping people who are directly and indirectly affected by COVID-19, but in the long term the government will need extra income from taxation for the NHS, people will need secure employment, and the public will need to meet each other again.
 Making sure that small businesses are secure, will be rewarded for their growth, and that the people who create success are given a chance to move that success onto the next level will go a long way to achieving this.